-I recently learned that Halloween is close to surpassing Christmas in the amount of money spent on this holiday.
+I recently learned that Halloween has surpassed every other holiday in the amount of money spent to celebrate this time of year.

 At first glance that didn’t surprise, nor phase me.
 We have the candy to hand out, the parties, the fun foods, the costumes, decorations for our homes and yard, we even have fun dressing up our pets

 Then I began to ponder this a bit.

 The next holiday in line for most spent is Christmas.
 I do not know if the statistical amount includes these: but consider if you will – Christmas financial spending to comprise:

 - Sub for Santa to ensure others have a Christmas

 - Food contributions of all sorts so families can have a meal, and children have food during the holidays

 - Halloween spending, to my knowledge does not do deliver any humanitarian aid nor relief.
 Well, possibly to dentists, or to those who are given the candy in the trades for sweets by the dentists; which is brilliant!
 Again, I am not saying we should do away with Halloween, so please stay with me.